eldada/command-examples/artifactory/README.md

 ## Multiple Jobs to run different upload use cases at the same time
 ## Variables for each job:
 #  parallelism: How many pods to run in parallel per job
-#  file:        File to upload to Artifactory
+#  repoPath:    Repository path to upload the file to (the file name will be unique per pod)
 #  sizeKB:      Size of the file in KB
 #  timeSec:     How long to run the job in seconds
 #  concurrency: How many threads to run in parallel per pod